signl4/signl4-userimport/README.md

    - If any users or teams in the CSV already exist in SIGNL4, they will be deleted first, ensuring that the CSV file contents are accurately reflected in SIGNL4.

 3. **Script 2 - `2_addUsersToTeams_csv.ps1` (optional, see below)**
-   - This PowerShell script completes the onboarding by verifying each user’s team memberships against the CSV file after they have accepted their initial invitation.
+   - This PowerShell script completes the onboarding by verifying each user's team memberships against the CSV file after they have accepted their initial invitation.
    - Users who are missing team assignments as specified in the CSV file are added to the appropriate teams to finalize their onboarding.

 ### CSV-Based Onboarding Workflow